rstuven/rmutt.js/GUIDE.md

 aRule: ("clam"{2,10}) > /mc/m, c/ "!";
 ```

+### Comments

-¶ Comments can be included in rmutt grammars.
+Comments can be included in rmutt grammars.
 If two slashes in a row (`//`) occur anywhere on a line, the rest of the line is treated as a comment and ignored.

+### Special characters

-¶ To include special characters in literals, use the following notations:
+To include special characters in literals, use the following notations:

 ```
 Double quotes	\"